I love Christmas.

-I love it the same way boy racers love cars, or the way crazy horse people love horses.
+I love it the same way boy racers love souped-up cars with LED strips, or the way crazy horse people love horses with braids.
 It is a strong, evergreen, slightly irrational love.
 Every year I get tingles of excitement when I decorate the house.
 I shamelessly sing* along to Christmas carols at home (and sometimes shamefully in public), and I often have to pull over to fully absorb the giddiness the comes over me when I see a particularly overdecorated house.

 Each December I pick a colour scheme for the tree and go all in.
 Last year was metallics; gold and silver and twinkling warm white lights.
 I strung up silver snowflakes made of wood and placed a garland on the mantelpiece to keep the stockings company.
 I had a “_____ DAYS TO CHRISTMAS!” board where I’d rub the old number off each morning using the side of my fist before using a piece of chalk to write in the number of days left.

 I also love to cook, but it isn’t the same kind of love.
 It isn’t the pure, blind, uncomplicated love that I have for Christmas.
 The kitchen is a bit of a mixed emotional bag for me (I’ll probably go into this in a future post), and yet it’s one of my favourite rooms in the house.

 …Or at least it would be, if it were actually a room and not a space the size of a broom closet.

 Off the top of my head, here are a few of my feelings on cooking:

 UPSIDE: I love cooking and baking, I find it really relaxing, particularly if I am stressed out about something in particular.